-- 1. The college adheres to an open admissions policy which means applicants with a high school diploma or a GED are eligible for admission into Mountwest.
-Applicants with neither a high school diploma nor a GED may be admitted on a conditional basis. - 2.
-Prior to admission to the Dental Laboratory program and/or clinical internships, students may be required to document that they have successfully passed a criminal background check and drug screen.
-For more information concerning the Allied Health criminal background check and drug screen procedure, please contact the Dean of Allied Health and Life Sciences at (304) 696-6270.
+The college adheres to an open admissions policy which means applicants with a high school diploma or a GED are eligible for admission into Mountwest.
+Applicants with neither a high school diploma nor a GED may be admitted on a conditional basis.

-Admission Requirements for DLT program:
+Admission Requirements for DLT Program:

 Students seeking admission into the Dental Laboratory Technology program must arrange an appointment with the program faculty prior to submitting the application packet.
 This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.
-More information is available at the Allied Health and Life Sciences Division, Cabell Hall Room 304 or call (304) 696-6270 for more information.
+Application packets are available at the Allied Health and Life Sciences Division, Cabell Hall Room 304 or call (304) 696-6270 for more information.